Nationalism Examined

 Was America ever great?
 If so, what made it great?
 Could we really make it great again?

 What is needed is not an “America First” policy, but a “Humanity First” policy.
 And that policy is not one that can be centrally planned and dictated.
-It emerges naturally as the influence of organized violence fades.
-Greatness is nature’s policy, God’s policy, and when men try to force their own policies on each other, they just get in the way of something they don’t understand.
+It starts to emerge naturally as the influence of organized violence fades.
+“Humanity First” necessarily means “Individual Humans First” - prioritizing the agency of individuals and their ability to use their faculties.

 References: